Soumo275/CrowdLift/README.md

 ## Features
 - **Frontend**: Built using HTML, CSS, and JavaScript for a responsive and interactive user interface.
 - **Backend**: Developed with FastAPI and MongoDB to handle API requests and manage data efficiently.
-- **Payment Gateway**: Integrated for handling transactions securely.
+- **Payment Gateway**: Integrated RazorPay for handling transactions securely.
 - **ML Chatbot**: Trained using the RAG (Retrieval-Augmented Generation) technique to assist users with queries and support.

 ## Tech Stack